The BetIslands Online Sportsbook Scam

 What Was SBR Not Telling Bettors?

-SBR obviously had a financial interest in BetIslands doing well, but don’t they have this same vested interest in every sportsbook they promote heavily?
+SBR obviously had a financial interest in BetIslands doing well, but don’t they have this same vested interest in every bookmaker they promote heavily?
 Yes, at least to some degree.

 However, SBR’s obsession with BetIslands seemed to have everyone wondering that their motives truly were, other than perhaps greed.
 Forum posters at SBR and many others in the offshore industry questioned SBR’s choice to move up a relatively unknown book so quickly into the ranks of semi- top tier books.